ahobe/Rockoders_SEM_image_assessment/README.md

 Cleaned version of the second place winning code for the SPE Europe Energy GeoHackathon focused on predicting Geothermal reservoir quality from SEM images. https://www.spehackathon-eu.com/

-## What this project do
+## What does this project do?
 This project was part of the code submmited to the 2022 SPE Geothermal Hackathon, the project is used for automatically characterize and quantify Geothermal Fields.
-The model classifieds minerals and pore spaces in thin sections using the input of backscatter electrons (BSE), cathodoluminescence (CL)  and mineral-map microscopy images
+The model classifies minerals and pore spaces in thin sections using the input of backscatter electrons (BSE), cathodoluminescence (CL)  and mineral-map microscopy images.

 ### Dataset location:
 https://dataverse.geus.dk/dataset.xhtml?persistentId=doi:10.22008/FK2/5TWAZK